Frequently Asked Questions

 Q: What are you doing to stop ghost gear getting into the ocean in the first place?

-Ghost Fishing UK is closely linked to Heriot Watt University, who are working hard on sustainable inshore fisheries and looking into the issue of ghost gear as one of the contributing factors when it comes to sustainability.
+Since its inception, Ghost Fishing UK has worked closely with Dr Joanne Porter at Heriot Watt University.
+Her department are working hard on sustainable inshore fisheries and looking into the issue of ghost gear as one of the contributing factors when it comes to sustainability.

 Ghost Fishing UK supports divers in documenting and reporting any ghost gear they see on their dives and responding to reports to make plans to retrieve it.

-There are a number of projects and ideas for aiding the prevention of ALDFG but with an estimated figure of 640,000 metric tonnes of ghost gear already in the oceans, the legacy issue has left a mammoth clean up task.
+There are a number of projects and ideas for aiding the prevention of ALDFG but with an estimated figure of 640,000 metric tonnes of ghost gear being lost in the oceans every year, the legacy issue has left a mammoth clean up task.

 Q: I’d love you guys to give a talk at my dive club /event?
 What should I do?